-Keep and eye out for gutters, these are patches of deeper water which Salmon will swim through in schools.
-These are generally identified by a darker colour of water.
+Keep an eye out for gutters, these are patches of deeper water which Salmon will swim through in schools.
+These are generally identified by a darker colour of the water.
 This is a very important component of targeting salmon that can mean the difference between a productive and quiet day.

 - If your fishing with bait then we would recommend keeping the rod in your hands so you can feel any bites.
 This can often be quite tricky if the rod is in a rod holder as the waves crashing around your line and moving your bait around